tangledbytes/kindli/README.md

 Kindli stands for KinD in Lima.
 Kindli is a CLI written ONLY for MacOS to help setup a VM and run upto 100 kind clusters in them with e2e networking setup.

 Kindli can setup the following:
-1. Create a VM with bidirectional networking enabled.
+1. Create upto 200 VMs (if you can 🤷‍♂️) with bidirectional networking enabled.
 VM supports running both Intel on ARM and ARM on Intel.
-2. Create upto 100 KinD clusters.
+2. Create upto 100 KinD clusters per VM.
 For KinD, users can bring in custom KinD configs as well.
 3. Setup MetalLB to get LoadBalancer working within the cluster.
+E2E networking is **not** supported for IPv6 type clusters.
 4. Run `amd64` images on `arm` clusters and `arm` images on `amd64` clusters.

 ## Install